flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 ```

 You can probably guess what's happening at this point, at least to a
 degree.
-Leiningen is compiling the `important_phrases.clj` resulting
+Leiningen is compiling `important_phrases.clj` resulting in a
-in a number of Java `.class` files.
-We can, in fact, see these class
+number of Java `.class` files.
+We can, in fact, see these class files:
-files:

 ```
 $ ls target/classes/learn_a_language